 You have to consider the different brands, what you want to use it for, the reach you get, how durable it is, and much more when you start comparing products.
 Luckily, I’ve put together a list of the 10 best pole saws for you with short reviews to make comparing them easy.
 The short buyer’s guide at the end of this post will guide you through the buying process to help narrow down the best pole saw for your wants and needs.

 Finding the best pole saw available and tailoring your pick to your needs is one way to get a versatile piece of equipment that can help you trim up your shrubs and trees.
 In turn, this can make your yard look better and boost your home’s curb appeal.

-- Scotts Outdoor Power Tools Pole Saw – Bargain Budget Pick
+- 4. Worx WG309 Electric Pole Saw – Bargain Budget Pick

-- Greenworks Cordless Pole Saw – Best for Small Trimming Projects
+- 7. Greenworks 40V Pole Saw – Best For Small-Scale Cutting Projects

 - Best Pole Saw Buying Guide

 1. Remington RM1035P Ranger II Saw – Top Pick

 The first pole saw on the list comes from Remington, and you get a 2-in-1 power tool that is a combination of an electric chainsaw and a pole saw.
 This makes it a flexible choice to cut or trim your boxwood or trees to keep them looking nice, and they can help you get into awkward or tight areas without a problem.
 You get a powerful 8-amp electric motor on this pole saw that will drive the saw chain as you use it, and you can trim anything from thinner branches to relatively-sized tree branches without it bogging down.
 As a bonus when you’re standing on the ground, you can reach 10 to 15-feet high to continue your trimming routine.